0install/docs/docs/faq.md

 : Since there is no concept of software being 'installed' or 'not-installed', this is not required.
 The menu (or other launching device) simply shows applications that the user may want to run.
 They will be fetched on demand.

-: For example, the set of applications your system shows you on first install is the applications the distribution author thinks you might like.
-They may be already in the cache, or they may be loaded on demand (depending on the distribution's installer).

-: Indeed, the question is backwards.
-The menu doesn't show installed software; rather, the 'installed' software is what the user has put on the menu (e.g. using the `0desktop` command).
+: The menu doesn't show installed software; rather, the 'installed' software is what the user has put on the menu.
+This can be done e.g. using the `0desktop` command on Linux or the [desktop integration](basics/windows.md) feature on Windows.

 : The new menu entry is independent of the program data though; removing the program from the cache doesn't remove the menu item (clicking on it would simply offer to download the program again).